wtait/Scaffold/README.md

 # Platform-Agnostic AI App Builder

 A real-time AI-powered web application builder that can run on any cloud provider or on-premises infrastructure.
-This project has been migrated from the original Beam-dependent version to be completely platform-agnostic.
+Built with modern, open-source technologies for maximum flexibility and scalability.

 ![Demo](assets/lovable-demo.gif)